 - Wall squats – stand with your back flat against a wall; walk your feet out about 10 inches; slowly bend both knees, hold for several seconds, and then slowly bring yourself back to an upright position.

-- Heel slides – lie flat on your back; slowly bend one leg at a time by sliding your heel along the floor up towards the knee of the opposite leg; repeat 10- 15 times.
+- Heel slides – lie flat on your back; slowly bend one leg at a time by sliding your heel along the floor up towards the knee of the opposite leg; repeat 10 to 15 times.

 - Stabilization maneuvers – if you have access to a large aerobic ball, lie down flat on the floor and hook one leg over the ball; slowly raise the other leg and the opposite arm; lower both, then repeat ten times on each side.

 Spine surgery is a serious consideration.
-Let Laser Spine Institute (LSI) fill you in on all of your options.
-We specialize in minimally invasive, endoscopic procedures that offer a welcome alternative to the risks of traditional open back surgeries.
-Contact us today for more information about our outpatient procedures, and for a free review of your MRI or CT scan.
+Let Laser Spine Institute fill you in on all of your options.
+We specialize in minimally invasive procedures that offer a welcome alternative to the risks of traditional open back surgeries.
+Contact us today for more information about our outpatient procedures.